2023-24 Catalog

 330

 INTRODUCTION TO THE TEACHING PROFESSION General overview of teaching developed through study of processes of teaching and learning, organization and structure of American education and current issues and problems related to education.
-This course also incorporates a required field experience.
-Generally required as a prerequisite for state university teacher education programs in Florida.
+This course also requires a minimum of 15 hours of field experience in an elementary, middle, or high school setting.
+This course is generally required as a prerequisite for state university teacher education programs in Florida.
 Check with prospective transfer program on current requirements.

 EDF 2051.
 TEACHING AND LEARNING THEORY.